penguinland/bridge_practice/README.md

   bids) in a fancy way.
 Most string-like things in here are actually `Commentary` (`Topic` names, alert descriptions, explanations of why the answer is right, etc.).
-- An `Action` is a way to modify either the `dealer` program or the bidding, used when constructing `Situations`.
+- An `Action` is a way to modify either the `dealer` program or the bidding.
   The embedded domain specific language I've built is entirely made out of `Action`s.
 - A `Call` is what you'd expect (pass, bid, double, or redouble).
 A `CompleteCall` is a `Call` with an optional `Commentary` containing a description of an alert.